xhajekt/xhajekt/README.md

 - 👋 Hi, I’m Tomas Hajek
 - 👀 I’m interested in C#, SQL
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning leading, developing and soar to the ✨stars✨
 - 📫 You can reach me on my linkedin: https://www.linkedin.com/in/tom%C3%A1%C5%A1-h%C3%A1jek-96453166/

 <!---